HatTrkPatrk/disabledeeds/README.md

 # configuration
 The following settings are available:

-* gmPower - 0-5, specifices a minimum player power that can bypass the restrictions of this mod.
+* gmPower - integer, 0-5, specifices a minimum player power that can bypass the restrictions of this mod.
 For example, setting this to 5 will allow players of power 5 to still create settlements.
+Default is 5.

 # prerequisites
 Requires [SinduskLibrary](https://github.com/Sindusk/sindusklibrary/releases).